texas painted barn

 Holidays / Vacation / Sick Leave

-There is no state law in Texas that requires employees to be paid additionally for work done on weekends or holidays.
+No state law in Texas requires employees to be paid additionally for work done on weekends or holidays.
 Employers do not have to offer holidays, vacation time, or other pay for time not worked.
 These policies are at the discretion of the employer.

 Under Texas wage and labor law, employers are liable for unpaid overtime wages for a period of 180 days from the date the wages were earned.